janegwaww/office-site-gatsby-template/src/pages/index.md

                     image3: /img/solutions/life-mobile-button.png
                     alt: life
                     description: >
-                        The artificial intelligence algorithm is used to graft high-precision sensor equipment to comprehensively informatize the residential building and its infrastructure to create a closed-loop intelligent application ecology.
+                        The artificial intelligence algorithm is used to graft high-precision sensor equipment to comprehensively informative the residential building and its infrastructure to create a closed-loop intelligent application ecology.
 It can provide high-performance artificial intelligence computing support for intelligent pickup, resource integration and allocation, security monitoring, behavior capture and tracking, household portrait generation, and optimization of living modes.
                   - heading: Smart marketing
                     image1: /img/solutions/sale.png
                     image2: /img/solutions/sale-mobile.png